ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 Requirements
 ------------

-The code is written in Python 3.9 and uses Keras and TensorFlow.
-All the required packages can be installed using the following command:
+The Python code is written in Python 3.9 and uses Keras and TensorFlow.
+The developed MATLAB codes are based on R2021b version.
+All the required Python packages can be installed using the following command:

     $ pip install -r requirements.txt